saisiddu/saisiddu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Sai Nudurupati.
+Thanks for visiting my website.

+I am an engineer, numerical modeler, and data scientist.
+I aim to leverage data to address challenges in building ecosystem resilience to climate change and mitigating the effects of extreme events such as floods, wildfires, and droughts.
+I am currently working as a Water Resources Engineer at Jacobs, Sacramento, California.
+Here at Jacobs, I develop and apply cutting-edge tools to support hydraulic, hydrologic, and hydrodynamic analyses for local, state, and federal agencies.
+I previously worked as a Water Resources Engineer at Resource Management Associates (RMA).
+At RMA, I supported 2D and 3D hydrodynamic modeling of riverine, estuarine, and coastal ecosystems to study marine habitat health and flow dynamics in the Sacramento—San Joaquin River Delta, central California.

-I am a Ph.D. candidate in the [Watershed Dynamics lab](http://www.uwwatersheddynamics.com/), Department of Civil & Environmental Engineering, University of Washington, Seattle.
-I am an Ecohydrologist, with a background in Mechanical Engineering.
+I completed my Ph.D. in Civil & Environmental Engineering from the University of Washington, Seattle.

-I am studying how climate influences vegetation dynamics in semi-arid landscapes of southwest United States.
-I use numerical modeling to investigate the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on competition between various plant species, and the resulting
+During my Ph.D., I studied how climate influences vegetation dynamics in semi-arid landscapes of southwest United States.
+I used numerical modeling to investigate the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on competition between various plant species, and the resulting